Yuan-Meng/personal_website_2.0/content/posts/seq_user_modeling/index.md

 Should you show me an ad for a MacBook keyboard cover?
 Knowing that I bought a MacBook, it'd be a great suggestion.
 By contrast, other items I've bought, such as cat food or fitness accessories, have no bearing on this particular interest. <span style="background-color: #abe0bb">User interests are diverse, and only parts of user sequences shed light on their interest in the target item</span>.
 This observation motivated the Deep Interest Network (DIN, [Zhou et al., 2018](https://arxiv.org/pdf/1706.06978)) and many target attention models that followed.
 Rather than doing a simple average or sum pooling over engaged items, this family of models uses target attention to weigh each item by its relevance to the target item and perform weighted sum pooling afterward.

 Note that DIN is not a sequential model, because the attention score between an engaged item and the target item is the same regardless of the position of the engaged item in the sequence.
-The Deep Interest Evolution Network (DIEN, [Zhou et al., 2019](https://arxiv.org/abs/1809.03672)) introduced a year later employs a GRU to capture dependencies between interactions.
+The Deep Interest Evolution Network (DIEN, [Zhou et al., 2019](https://arxiv.org/abs/1809.03672)) introduced a year later employs GRUs to capture dependencies between interactions.
 DIEN was motivated by two key observations: (1) user interests are diverse (e.g., I like electronics and stationery, while my cats enjoy toys and cat food) and (2) each interest evolves independently over time (e.g., I need accessories for newer iPhone/MacBook/Apple Watch models, and my cats are only bothered by cooler toys).

 {{< figure src="https://www.dropbox.com/scl/fi/e7c9rbkvy3wwmjvfiw8zp/Screenshot-2024-11-15-at-9.38.27-PM.png?rlkey=bzxdzlhutqn7xbhfxweb2ixyz&st=za8nlqsb&raw=1" caption="DIEN uses a variant of RNN --- GRU -- to capture dependencies between interactions.
 Each interaction is represented by its hidden state." width="1800">}}